Webster County Sheriff's Office Webster County Sheriff's Office Webster County Sheriff's Office

 Property Intake- The only property taken in from the public are prescription medication, eye glasses, or medical equipment approved by a Sgt. or Cpt and medical personnel.

-Property Release- For an inmate to release property they must request and fill out a property release form.
-It is then the inmates responsibility to make arrangements for their specified person to come and pick up the property.
+Property Release- For an inmate to release property, they must request and fill out a property release form.
+It is then the inmate's responsibility to make arrangements for their specified person to come and pick up the property.
 The person picking up must have a form of picture ID to retrieve property.
-The may come to pick up property 24 hours 7 days a week.
+They may come to pick up property 24 hours 7 days a week.

 Mail- All incoming mail is checked for contraband by detention staff.
 Professional mail (Legal and Governmental) will be accepted.
 Mail that is clearly labeled as legal/governmental mail will be opened and examined for contraband in the inmate's presence and will not be read by detention staff.
 Non-legal/ Nongovernmental mail is accepted in the form of postcards.
-The hard copy of the post cards from friends and family will no longer be given to the inmates until released.
+The hard copy of the postcards from friends and family will no longer be given to the inmates until released.
 They are now being scanned in and sent to the inmates through our kiosks, which makes it very important that they are written in black or blue ink.
 This practice provides a safer, contraband-free environment for both inmates and detention staff.
-Postcards and outgoing legal mail must have the senders full name and address, failure to do so will be returned to sender for correction.
+Postcards and outgoing legal mail must have the sender's full name and address; failure to do so will result in the return of the mail to the sender for correction.

-All postcards not meeting the standards below will be sent back to sender.
+All postcards not meeting the standards below will be sent back to the sender.

-- Postcards containing stickers, adhesive labels, watermarks, stains, lipstick, personal pictures, or any altercation will be returned to sender.
+1. Postcards containing stickers, adhesive labels, watermarks, stains, lipstick, personal pictures, or any alteration will be returned to sender.

-- Blank, 3x5, pre stamped, postcards are accepted for correspondence between friends and family.
+2. Blank, 3x5, pre-stamped, postcards are accepted for correspondence between friends and family.

 WEBSTER COUNTY SHERIFFS OFFICE: